RohanBarghare/Loan-Delinquency-Prediction/README.md

     m1 to m12 : Month-wise loan performance (deliquency in months) m13 : target, loan deliquency status (0 = non deliquent, 1 = deliquent)

+Understanding Banking terms

+    Debt to income ratio:

+        measures the amount of income a person or organization generates in order to service a debt.
+A low DTI ratio indicates sufficient income relative to debt servicing, and makes a borrower more attractive.

+    Loan to Value ratio :

+        A loan-to-value (LTV) ratio compares the amount of a loan you're hoping to borrow against the appraised value of the property you want to buy.
+Lenders use LTVs to determine how risky a loan is and whether they'll approve or deny it.
+A higher LTV ratio suggests more risk because there's a higher chance of default.
+The more money a lender gives you, the higher your LTV ratio and the more risk they’re taking.
+If you're considered a higher risk for the lender, this usually means that:
+            It’s harder to get approved for loans.
+            You might have to pay a higher interest rate.
+            You might have to pay additional costs, such as mortgage insurance.

+    Insurance percent

+        a provision in a health insurance contract stipulating that the insurer and insured will share covered losses in agreed proportions.
+For example, the insurer may be required to pay 80 percent of the insured's hospital costs with the insured responsible for the remainder. >